Menu

 environmental education in Ohio.

-Presented to Laurie Nichols (pictured to the right is Jeff Montavon- EECO President)
+Presented to Nichole Lopez (pictured to the left is Brenda Metcalf- EECO Executive Director and to the right is Jeff Montavon- EECO President)

 Organization Award - given to a business or organization that has made a significant contribution to environmental education in Ohio